Final Fantasy III (2006 video game): Reception

 GameTrailers criticised the game's simple plot and the party members as generic, but praised the game's scenarios.
 It additionally noted that while players should expect to have to do some grinding, the game offers lots of areas to explore.
 IGN described the game as one that may be "amazingly frustrating for the now mainstream Final Fantasy fan", and noted that while the unique concept of the job system was one that "simply blew gamers' minds" at the time, in the contemporary environment, comparing it to Final Fantasy XII's license board system was "literally no contest".
 The review additionally argued that the remake hampered the game, citing that battles that would take "mere seconds to scroll through" were now "lengthened to nearly a minute".
 Another complaint was in the game's presentation on the Nintendo DS, noting that the handheld's top screen was inactive for "75% of the game" and that even displaying only artwork on the screen during those periods would have been a preferable outcome.
 However IGN praised the graphics and musical score, and also stated that the transition from 2D to 3D was "a good call".

+The Academy of Interactive Arts & Sciences nominated Final Fantasy III for "Role-Playing Game of the Year" at the 10th Annual Interactive Achievement Awards.